-- (ix) In addition to the above, within the Mount Cardrona Station Special Zone the extent to which: - (a) The subdivision design is in general accordance with Structure Plan A Mount Cardrona Station Structure Plan. - (b) The subdivision is consistent with the Mount Cardrona Station Design Guidelines (2008 2017) and the recommendations of the Design Review Board. - (c) The objectives and principles of SNZ: HB 44:2001 have been achieved. - (d) The development is staged in a logical manner, ensuring that adverse effects on amenity values of the site and its surrounds are as far as possible retained throughout the construction phase. - (e) Roads are designed in accordance with the Roading Schedule contained in the Mount Cardrona Station Design Guidelines (2008 2017) and contribute to a 'rural' character, avoiding kerb and channelling and wide road widths, and creating a pedestrian friendly environment. - (f) Road widths and other traffic calming measures are utilised within the Village Precinct Centre to enable the creation of a pedestrian friendly environment. - (g) Ford crossings within Activity Area 6 are encouraged in order to maintain a rural character. - (h) Pedestrian footpaths and trails to be are in accordance with the Mount Cardrona Station Design Guidelines ((2008 2017)) and any relevant engineering standards.
+- (ix) In addition to the above, within the Mount Cardrona Station Special Zone the extent to which: - (a) The subdivision design is in general accordance with Structure Plan A Mount Cardrona Station Structure Plan. - (b) The subdivision is consistent with the Mount Cardrona Station Design Guidelines (2017) and the recommendations of the Design Review Board. - (c) The objectives and principles of SNZ: HB 44:2001 have been achieved. - (d) The development is staged in a logical manner, ensuring that adverse effects on amenity values of the site and its surrounds are as far as possible retained throughout the construction phase. - (e) Roads widths are designed in general accordance with the Roading Schedule contained in the Mount Cardrona Station Design Guidelines (2017).
+It is noted these are indicative only.
+These road widths are the MCS intended road widths but will be subject to Council engineering approval at time of Subdivision.
+All road designs are to contribute to a 'rural' character, avoiding kerb and channelling and wide road widths, and creating a pedestrian and cycling friendly environment. - (f) Road widths and other traffic calming measures are utilised within the Village Centre to enable the creation of a pedestrian and cycling friendly environment. - (g) Ford crossings within Activity Area 6 are encouraged in order to maintain a rural character. - (h) Pedestrian footpaths and trails are in accordance with the Mount Cardrona Station Design Guidelines (2017) and any relevant engineering standards. - (i) Street lighting is designed to avoid upward light spill into the night sky.